-- 6. The LMISF then informs the LPCF about the identity of the IMS Signalling Bearer that is being intercepted. - NOTE 3: Step 6 is executed in parallel to step 4. - 7.
-LPCF instructs the S-GW/BBIFF to deliver the packets of the Media Bearers linked to that IMS Signalling Bearer to LMISF. - 8.
-S-GW/BBIFF delivers the Media packets to the LMISF.
-The S-GW/BBIFF knows the media packets which are related to an IMS Signalling Bearer, but does not know which media packet is related to which IMS session in the event target is involved in multiple sessions.
-In this approach, S-GW/BBIFF need not know that association. - 9.
+NOTE 3: Step 7 is executed in parallel to step 5.

+- 8. S-GW/BBIFF delivers the media packets to the LMISF.
+The S-GW/BBIFF knows that the media packets are related to an IMS Signalling Bearer, but does not know which media packet is related to which IMS session in the event target is involved in multiple sessions.
+The S-GW/BBIFF need not know that association. - 9.
 LMISF looks at the media packets that it receives and examines the IP address and the port number associated with the RTP stream.
 Then LMISF will determine the associated IMS session comparing the IP address/port number of the RTP stream with the similar information from the IMS session.
 LMISF delivers the media packets to DF3 along with the Correlation Number it has used while delivering the SIP messages to DF2. - 10.
 DF3 generates and delivers the CC as per TS 33.108 [11] to the LEMF.